CharlotteLaw/Weatherly/README.md

 # Weatherly
-A web application that tells you the current temperature and weather condition of any city of your choice.
+A web application which allows users to tyoe in any city and get information about the current temperature and weather condition of the requested city.

 **Back End**
 • Programmed using javascript